wandb/docs/docs/guides/hosting/manage-users.md

 <!-- To do: Add this doc -->
 <!-- Refer to SMTP configuration documentation for instructions on how to do this. -->

+## Change Users' Roles

+Navigate to `https://<YOUR-WANDB-URL>/admin/users` to change the roles of users.

+1. Locate the user whose role you'd like to modify.

+2. Select the new role from the dropdown menu.

+3. Confirm the change on the modal.

 ## Create Teams